 - 1 teaspoon southwest spice blend .
 Add more according to your liking</span>, see recipe below or use pre-made/store bought southwest spice blend or southwest chili mix

 - 1 teaspoon salt, add more according to your liking

 - black pepper to taste

-Add diced tomatoes, cumin, coriander, salt, pepper, bay leave and southwest spice blend, then stir.
+- Add diced tomatoes, cumin, coriander, salt, pepper, bay leaf and southwest spice blend, then stir.